-Black Lace elderberry bushes offer great ornamental value to the landscape.
-The value of this European elderberry cultivar begins with the namesake leaves, which are, indeed, lacy (deeply dissected) and almost black (a very dark purple).
-But the plant also produces pretty, light-pink, fragrant (lemon-scented) flowers, which come in flat-topped clusters.
+Black Lace elderberry bushes offer ornamental value to the landscape.
+The beauty of this European elderberry cultivar begins with the namesake leaves, which are, indeed, lacy (deeply lobed) and almost black (a very dark purple).
+The plant also produces pretty, light-pink, fragrant (lemon-scented) flowers, which appear in flat-topped clusters.
 These flowers become richly black, glossy berries by autumn.

-The berries are edible and are high in vitamin C. But, if you want to harvest elderberries for the production of foods and drinks, the American elderberry (Sambucus canadensis) is better than the European type (Sambucus nigra).
+The berries are edible and are high in vitamin C. But, if you want to harvest elderberries for the production of food and drink, the American elderberry (Sambucus canadensis) is a better choice than the European type (Sambucus nigra).
 Because of their interesting leaves, the European type is superior as a foliage plant for the landscape.

 The plant is suitable for use in woodland gardens, in rain gardens, and to attract birds and butterflies to the yard.
-Another great use for Black Lace elderberry is to plant it next to a shrub with brightly-colored leaves to create a contrast.
+Another great use for Black Lace elderberry is to plant it next to a shrub with brightly-colored leaves to create contrast and interest.

 |Botanical Name||Sambucus nigra 'Eva'; "Black Lace" is the name used in trade|

 |Plant Type||Deciduous, multi-stemmed shrub|

 |Mature Size||6 to 8 feet tall and 6 to 8 feet wide|